autowarefoundation/autoware.universe/planning/behavior_velocity_planner/occlusion-spot-design.md

 ##### The Concept of Safe Velocity

-Safe velocity is calculated from below parameters of ego emergency braking system and time to collision.
+Safe velocity is calculated from the below parameters of ego emergency braking system and time to collision.

 - jerk limit[m/s^3]
 - deceleration limit[m/s2]